AnsariAbdullah/codewars-solution/codewars/8kyu/xor_logic_operator/readme.md

 ## Solution
 Write ternary and return `true` if one of tha passed param is true and another one is false.

+## Alternate solution
+Return true if `param1 != param2`.
+Since there are only 2 possibilities of the value being either true or false this will work fine.